-- 46. While the Marshall Islands' statement of 26 September 2013 may seem quite general, that of 13 February 2014 in my view crystallized the dispute and constituted a complaint by the Marshall Islands against the conduct of Pakistan, which, although not mentioned by name, is undoubtedly one of the nations at which the statement is aimed, since, like those nations, it possesses nuclear weapons.
-As regards the "very general content" and "context" to which the Court refers in order to demonstrate that the 13 February 2014 statement is insufficient, I can only wonder about the validity of these vaguely defined criteria which will have unfore-seeable consequences for the future.
-I am all the more inclined to take account of those statements, or at least of the second, since the Court has often been careful not to impose excessively narrow criteria in its juris-prudence for determining the existence of a dispute.
+- 46. While the Marshall Islands' statement of 26 September 2013 may seem quite general, that of 13 February 2014 in my view crystallized the dispute and constituted a complaint by the Marshall Islands against the conduct of the United Kingdom, which, although not mentioned by name, is undoubtedly one of the nations at which the statement is aimed, since, like those nations, it possesses nuclear weapons.
+As regards the "very general content" and "context" to which the Court refers in order to demonstrate that the 13 February 2014 statement is insufficient, I can only wonder about the validity of these vaguely defined criteria which will have unforeseeable consequences for the future.
+I am all the more inclined to take account of those statements, or at least of the second, since the Court has often been careful not to impose excessively narrow criteria in its jurisprudence for determining the existence of a dispute.
 Indeed, I believe the Court would have been better advised to avoid such formalism. - 47.
+The United Kingdom did indeed note that it was not represented at Nayarit, Mexico, when the Marshall Islands made its statement of 13 February 2014.
+But I find it very hard to believe that a nuclear weapon State of international standing and importance, such as the United Kingdom, could know nothing whatsoever about a debate on nuclear weapons at an international conference, wherever in the world it might have been held.
+Moreover, while the United Kingdom did not have a representative at Nayarit, Mexico, it made a point of duly participating in the following conference, in Vienna, Austria it would be surprising if it had attended the latter conference without going to the trouble of finding out what was said in the debates at the previous one. - 48.
 I lament the fact that the majority of the Court considered those statements insufficient to crystallize the existence of a legal dispute.
 All the Marshall Islands needs to do tomorrow is to send a simple Note Verbale to the Respondent with a few lines expressing its opposition to the latter's nuclear policy, in order to be able to resubmit the then formalized dispute to the Court.
 The question even arises as to whether, in view of the statements made before the Court, it would be necessary to transmit such a Note Verbale.
 It was neither coherent nor judicious for the Court to focus on easily reparable procedural defects, when it has long dealt with these with a welcome degree of flexibility.
-It is sinking, together with the international community, into an abyss of unwelcome and artificial rigidity. - 48.
+It is sinking, together with the international community, into an abyss of unwelcome and artificial rigidity. - 49.
 In this case, which the Court is so prematurely and regrettably bringing to an end today, what critical obstacle could have prevented it from bearing with the belated nature of the Respondent's opposition, since the Marshall Islands could always resubmit its Application to the Court?